 The difference between steel cut oats and rolled is basically just how much they are processed.
 All oats start from groats.
 Rolled oats are made by steaming the groats, flattening them & toasting them resulting in thinner flakes.
 Though processed, rolled oats are still a whole grain.
 On the other hand steel cut oats are minimally processed are are literally cut into two to three parts.

 They are also both different from eachother in texture and the time taken to cook them is different.
-Steel cut oats also have a lower GI compared to rolled oats, thus if you are not a big texture freak, steel cut oats are always a better option compared to rolled oats.
+The good thing is, steel cut oats also have a lower GI compared to rolled oats, so if you are not a big texture freak, steel cut oats are always a better option compared to rolled oats.

 Steel Cut Oats Benefits

-Steel cut oats are a great way to consume whole grains.
+They are great way to consume whole grains.

 - They have a low glycemic index (GI), which means it takes longer for the digestive enzymes to reach the starch inside the thicker pieces, slowing down their conversion to sugar.
 This makes oats great for diabetics.